preciofishbone/OmniaDocsG2/user-options/notification-panel/index.rst

 .. image:: team-site-news-76.png

 Click the heading of a message to go the teamsite to read the full message.
-You can click the authors name for more information about hom or her.
+You can click the authors name for more information about him or her.

 + **Communities**: Latest articles or comments from the communities the user is a member of, for example: